justinseby/justinseby/README.md

 ### Hi there 👋 I'm Justin Seby,

 A computer Science and engineering graduate who is passionate about Machine learning, AI and Data Science.
-Ex: software engineer.
+Ex -software engineer.

 - ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.